PX4/PX4-Avoidance/README.md

 ## Beta Installation for Ubuntu 16.04 and ROS Kinetic

-Follow installation guide from http://dev.px4.io/ to install ROS Kinetic, Gazebo, SITL and Mavros (from source).
+Follow installation guide from http://dev.px4.io/ to install ROS Kinetic and Mavros (from source).

 ```bash
 sudo apt-get update